Boots equipped with the BOA® Fit System, which is becoming increasingly popular in the freeride scene

 Refresh your existing senses.
 A familiar feel from the start

-BOA used a special insole to measure the static pressure on the top and bottom of the foot.
-The results showed a maximum increase of 6% in the force on the sole of the foot and a 10% increase in the force applied at the initiation of a turn.
+BOA uses a special insole to actually measure the static pressure on the top and bottom of the foot.
+The results showed that the force applied to the sole of the foot improved by up to 6%, and the force applied at the start of a turn increased by 10%.

-"I can't really tell if my turns have improved, but what's most amazing is that I've been able to ski with the same feeling since my first year as I've been wearing the boots I've been used to for years.
+"I can't tell if my turns have improved, but the most amazing thing is that I've been able to ski in the first year with the same feeling as I would with boots I've been wearing for many years.

-My ankles are easier to get into, and it's easier to switch and freestyle, and to ski in powder.
-I feel like I can control my skis more easily than ever before, just by applying a slight difference in the amount of pressure I apply to the soles of my feet,"
+My ankles are more flexible, and it's easier to ski switch, freestyle, and in powder.
+I feel like I can control the skis more subtly with just a slight difference in the pressure I apply to the soles of my feet,"

-"I used to tighten the buckles with force, so it felt like the load was concentrated in certain areas.
+"I used to force the buckles shut with sheer willpower, so I felt like the load was concentrated in certain areas.

-But with the BOA boots, the load is distributed evenly throughout, with no gaps.
-The uniform application of force may be the reason I was able to ski stress-free from the start.
-Sam Kuch (K2) has skied with them without any problems, so it's proven that these boots can be used outside of competitions."
+But with BOA, the load on the boot is evenly distributed with no gaps.
+The uniform application of force might be the reason I was able to ski without stress from the start.
+Sam Kutsch (K2) is skiing without any problems, so it's proven that these boots are usable outside of competitions."

-Both of these people, who are active in competitions and video productions, agree that the shoes feel comfortable and natural the moment you put them on.
+Two people who are active in competitions and video production unanimously say that the boots are incredibly comfortable and feel natural the moment you put them on.

-If you're unsure, try them on and step out onto the snow.
+If you're unsure, just try them on and stand on the snow.
 You'll understand what they're saying.

 Model used by Yu Sasaki